enigmosity/learn-aws/developer-associate/exam-questions.md

 - Roles can have rules assigned to them.
 When multiple rules are assigned, rules are evaluated in a sequential order & the IAM role for the first matching rule is used unless a 'CustomRoleArn' attribute is added to modify this sequence.
 - Cognito with MFA allows MFA be required with a User Pool
 - supports authentication with identity providers through SAML (security assertion markup language 2.0).
 Identity provider supporting SAML specifies IAM roles that can be assumed by users to different users can be granted different sets of permissions
+- User gets authenticated by SAML-based 3rd party identity prodiver and gets a token.
+Cognito Identity pool provides credentials based on these tokens.
+Applications cam access AWS services using these creds.
+When using on-premises, the user will be authenticated by on-prem servers.
+Tokens provided by on-prem servers will be exchanged with Cognito identity pool to get AWS credentials, which are then used to access AWS services.
+- Cognito `User pool` is for sign-in access for users to web applications, not to grant user access to AWS services
+- Cognito `Identity pool` is to grant users access to AWS services
+- federated identity providers are Amazon, Google, etc. Not on-prem.
+- `ĀssumeRoleWithWebIdentity`: returns a set of temporary security credentials for users who have been authenticated in a mobile or web app with a web identity provider.

 ## STS